dillonkearns/elm-pages-3-alpha-starter/README.md

 ## Setup Instructions

-You can clone this repo with `git clone --recurse-submodules https://github.com/dillonkearns/elm-pages-3-alpha-starter.git`.
+You can clone this repo with `git clone https://github.com/dillonkearns/elm-pages-3-alpha-starter.git`.

 `npm install` from the cloned repo.
 Before running the dev server or build, make sure to install Lamdera (see below).